MariaGrillo/IATI-Public-Validator/README.md

 the plan is to build a modular application adding tests as we go.

 Basic functions are:
-Test for well formedness
+* Test for well formedness
-Test for validation against the iati schema
+* Test for validation against the iati schema
+Some basic statistics:
+* Elements found
+* Basic info

 Quick Start
 -----------
 Checkout the files to your webserver.
-You will need to add an 'upload' directory to the root of the project and make it writable by your webserver
+You will need to add an 'upload' directory to the root of the project and make it writable by your webserver.
+Make a copy of example.settings.php and rename it settings.php Edit the configuration information in that file and save it.
+Don't forget to set a path for your log file.
+Basic info is collected about the use of the upload functions.

 IATI Schema
 -----------